alexdwagner/jekyll-now/_posts/2016-10-11-Day-One-at-SFPC.md

 in June, so I was glad to finally meet the fourth member of our temporary household.

 Taeyoon brought the class to attention.
 We went around the room and introduced ourselves.
-I was glad to meet Robbie Kraft, who is TAing for Taeyoon and is also from Dallas, TX.
+I was glad to meet Robby Kraft, who is TAing for Taeyoon and is also from Dallas, TX.
 Texas people always seem to find each other in NYC and I haven't formulated a theory as to why that is, yet.
 I was glad to make his acquaintance.